-Positive people use this rule Talk it out, let it drop, Stay Cool!
+Talk it out, let it drop, Stay Cool!

-Now in the community, home and school There's one thing we all must do Give love and respect in healthy rations It's the right thing to do, always in fashion Fills your heart with satisfaction Replace putdowns with positive action
+Give love and respect in healthy rations It's the right thing to do, always in fashion Fills your heart with satisfaction Replace putdowns with positive action

 Spread it around universally Goes hand in hand with diversity Everyone has a right to respect If someone denies you just put 'em in check Compliment, helps others dream You can inspire their self-esteem Wish for the best and lots of good luck Prepare for your future, Build Up.